 She learned quickly, was baptized, and soon thereafter she had another dream.
 Again Jesus and Mary appeared.
 Again Mary asked if he want to marry Catherine.
 This time Jesus said, “Yes.
 She is very beautiful.”
 Then the Child Jesus placed a ring her finger.
 When she awoke, Catherine found she was wearing the ring.

 When a fresh persecution of Christians broke out in Alexandria, Catherine was arrested.
 She was sentenced to be torn apart on a spiked wheel, but the moment she touched it the wheel shattered.
 So the magistrate had Catherine beheaded.
 Angels carried her body to Mount Sinai and buried it there.

 In the sixth century, Emperor Justinian built a monastery on Mount Sinai for a community of monks.
 St. Catherine’s relics were enshrined there, and have drawn pilgrims, especially from the Orthodox Church, for 1500 years.

 In 2000, Pope St. John Paul II traveled to the Middle East.
 A highlight of his itinerary was a pilgrimage to the Monastery of St. Catherine.
 He had wanted to hold a prayer service there with clergy from various Christian denominations, a Jewish rabbi and a Muslim imam.
 But the Patriarch Damianos, the abbot, rejected the idea.
 To him, it gave the impression that the quest for religious truth is optional, that any religion will do.

 And John Paul had another disappointment coming.
-The patriarch would not pray with the pope for the same that had led him to reject the ecumenical prayer service.
-For the pope, this must have stung.
+The patriarch would not pray with the Pope for the same reason that had led him to reject the ecumenical prayer service.
+For the Pope, this must have stung.
 Of course, it probably didn’t help that one of John Paul’s predecessors had ostensibly downgraded the status of the monks’ beloved St. Catherine.